3li7u/Git-Summary/README.md

 # Git Test

-this is just a local repo for testing GIT
+this is just a local repository for testing GIT & GitHub

 # Git Install: